Epinova/Epinova.InRiverConnector/README.md

       }

-- Support for `ChannelMimeTypeMappings` on your channel entity is removed.
-There's simply no need to increase complexity by tweaking internal workings of the connector.
 - Setting `AllowsSearch` on your field type (with values `True` or `False`), tells the built in search index in CommerceManager whether the field is searchable or not.

-## Resources

-- No longer creates completely empty `InRiverGenericMedia` objects for resources in InRiver without a file attached to it.
-- No longer creates `InRiverGenericMedia` for file types not matching any of your implemented media types.
-If your Episerver site does not have a content type matching a file extension, no file will be created.